By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 To be a great winner in any form of competition, talent is requisite.
 This much is known.
 To dominate the opposition, though?
 This requires a degree of fear and paranoia surrounding loss that can only be generational.

 We often hear the term ‘appropriate fear’ thrown around in the realm of sports.
 Coaches use it to admonish a team for not taking an opponent seriously, and I’ve known those who consider the term to be a bit dramatic.
-I, on the other hand, consider it to be more sensible sporting phrases in existence.
+I, on the other hand, consider it to be one of the more sensible sporting phrases in existence.

 Any team can go on a winning streak.
 Probability argues for it.
-Eventually, even in mediocrity, everything eventually lines up mathematically so that it becomes a forgone conclusion.
+Eventually, even in mediocrity, everything lines up mathematically so that it becomes a forgone conclusion.

 Players all get on the same page at the same time.
 Shooting streaks combine.
 Effort is high, and health allows for a unified roster.
 The coaching stumbles into previously unconsidered strategies.
 Everything just works, for whatever reason.